NotSlater/External-Cheat-Menu-Example/README.md

 ## **How To Use**
 Requirements: Visual Studio
+(You can add a font to make it look better)
 ```
 Step 1: Download all files and extract to a folder
 Step 2: Run ExternalMenu.vcxproj